shearer12345/gamesProgramming/level3options2015-16.md

   - with your options
   - put "LEVEL 3 OPTIONS" in the subject

-<a HREF="mailto:jshearer@lincoln.ac.uk?subject=LEVEL 3 OPTIONS&body=Hi John, For my Level 3 Options I would like to choose X and Y">mailto:jshearer@lincoln.ac.uk?subject=LEVEL 3 OPTIONS&body=Hi John, For my Level 3 Options I would like to choose X and Y</a>
+<a HREF="mailto:jshearer@lincoln.ac.uk?subject=LEVEL 3 OPTIONS&body=Hi John, For my Level 3 Options I would like to choose X and Y. From YOURNAME.
+Student Number: YOURSTUDENT NUMBER.">mailto:jshearer@lincoln.ac.uk?subject=LEVEL 3 OPTIONS&body=Hi John, For my Level 3 Options I would like to choose X and Y.  From YOURNAME.
+Student Number: YOURSTUDENT NUMBER.</a>

 ###Summary